larribas/dagger/docs/user-guide/dsl.md

 - Add all the results of a partitioned node in a list and pass that list to a fan-in node.
 - Return multiple outputs from the DAG by returning a dictionary of `#!python str -> node_output`.
 - Parameter defaults for tasks, e.g. `#!python def my_task(a, b=2)` will use the default value `2` if `b` is not passed.
 The same is true for DAG parameters.
-- Pass hardcoded values to a DAG's task or another DAG, e.g. when a nested DAG has two parameters and one is hardcoded in the main DAG.

 ## ⛔ Limitations